openstreetmap/iD/data/doc/01-editing-saving.md

 This editor is designed to work primarily online, and you're accessing it through a website right now.

+## Selecting Features

+To select a map feature, like a road or point of interest, simply single-click on it on the map.
+This will highlight the selected feature, show a panel of details, and also show a menu of things you can do with the feature.

+Multiple features can be selected by holding the 'Shift' key, clicking, and dragging on the map.
+This will select all features within the box that's drawn, and you can do certain 'batch operations' on all features.

+## Saving Edits

 When you create changes, like editing roads, buildings, and places, these are stored locally until you save them to the server.
 Don't worry if you make a mistake - you can undo changes by clicking the undo button, and redo